 - Joint account.
 The MoneyManager account can have a maximum of two account holders, so you can use it as a joint account with your partner or housemate.

 EBS does not charge any maintenance or everyday transaction fees on this account.
-This means that you can make as many purchases or withdrawals as you like in Ireland without needing to worry about how many fees you are incurring.
+This means that you can make as many purchases or withdrawals as you like in Ireland without needing to worry about any build-up of fees you may be incurring.

-However, the MoneyManager account is not completely free as there are some charges that do apply for certain situations.
-These include:
+However, the MoneyManager current account is not completely free.
+Some charges and limits apply for certain situations, including:

 To open an account with EBS you must be 18 years of age and prove that you are a legally resident in the European Economic Area.
-You are only able to open an account at a EBS branch rather than online, and you will need to provide the following with your application:
+At this time, you can only open an EBS current account by visiting a branch rather than applying online.

 - Proof of address

 - Proof of your PPS (Personal Public Service) number

 Check the opening hours of the branch you plan to visit or call ahead to book an appointment.

 Compare a range of current bank accounts in Ireland

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.